-- be in good academic and judicial standing with the University
+- In good academic and judicial standing with the University

-- have the ability to successfully complete training*
+- Have the ability to successfully complete tutor training*

 *The training date will be selected and shared in advance.
 All tutors are required to attend training.

 - Dependability – Be reliable by keeping appointments, being on time, and being prepared